Kurdish militants fire at Turkish border town, 3 killed | Law-Order

 The rockets struck a high school and two houses in the town of Karkamis, in Gaziantep province, as well as a truck near a Turkish-Syria border gate, the state-run Anadolu Agency reported.

-Interior Minister Suleyman Soylu said the dead include a teacher and a child, who were killed in one neighbourhood.
-One of the rockets landed on the grounds of a school but there were no fatalities at the school.
+Interior Minister Suleyman Soylu said the dead include a teacher and a child.
+One of the rockets landed on the grounds of a high school but there were no fatalities there.

-Soylu said Turkey would respond to the attacks "in the strongest way possible".
+Turkey would respond to the attacks “in the strongest way possible,” the minister said.

+The Kurdish-led Syrian Democratic Forces opened fire toward Karkamis from its positions near the Syrian border town of Kobani, according to Rami Abdurrahman, who heads the Britain-based Syrian Observatory for Human Rights, an opposition war monitor.
+He added that Turkish troops retaliated by firing toward SDF positions on the Syrian side of the border but there was no word on casualties yet.

 The bomb rocked a bustling avenue in the heart of Istanbul on November 13, killing six people and wounding over 80 others.